liteng16/liteng16.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Electrical Engineering, Guizhou University, 2016
-* M.S. in Biomedical Engineering, University of Science and Technology of China, 2019
+* M.S. in Electronic Science and Technology, University of Science and Technology of China, 2019
 * Ph.D in ..., ...
 University, 2024~2025 (expected)

 Work experience